FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 #### Strong Increase

-Exceed Probability is very small at short durations but very high at full-length.
+Exceed Probability is very low at short durations but very high at full-length.
 This SUT behavior is undesirable, and may hint at faulty SUT, e.g. SUT leaks resources and is unable to sustain the desired performance.

 But this behavior is also seen when SUT uses large amount of buffers.
-This is the main reasons users may want to set high Goal Final Trial Duration.
+This is the main reasons users may want to set large Goal Final Trial Duration.

 #### Mild Increase

-Short trials have smaller exceed probability, but the difference is not as high.
+Short trials have lower exceed probability, but the difference is not as high.
 This behavior is quite common if the noise contains infrequent but large loss spikes, as the more performant parts of a full-length trial are unable to compensate for all the frame loss from a less performant part.